Profession-AI/MonoAI/README.md

 ---

 ### 🔑 API Key Management
-COICOI simplifies API key management through a `providers.keys` file in the root directory.
+MonoAI simplifies API key management through a `providers.keys` file in the root directory.
 Each line should follow this format:
 ```
 PROVIDER_NAME=API_KEY